Erich Rothe: Biography

-After being dismissed in 1935 from the German civil service because he was a Jew, Rothe with his wife and son escaped to Zurich and in emigrated in 1937 to the USA.
-From 1937 to 1943 he taught mathematics (with a very small salary) at William Penn College (now William Penn University) in Oskaloosa, Iowa.
+After being dismissed in 1935 from the German civil service because he was a Jew, Rothe with his wife and son escaped to Zurich and emigrated in 1937 to the USA.
+From 1937 to 1943, he taught mathematics (with a very small salary) at William Penn College in Oskaloosa, Iowa.
 His wife died of cancer in December 1942.
 At the University of Michigan, Rothe was an assistant professor from 1944 to 1949, an associate professor from 1949 to 1955, and a full professor from 1955 to 1964, when he retired as professor emeritus.
-In retirement, he taught at the University of Michigan–Dearborn and in the academic year 1967–1968 at Western Michigan University (WMU).
+In retirement, he taught at the University of Michigan–Dearborn and in the academic year from 1967 to 1968 at Western Michigan University (WMU).
 During his year at WMU, Rothe helped to develop the PhD program for WMU's mathematics department, which awarded its first PhD in December 1969.

 Rothe published more than 50 mathematical papers.
 He was a co-author, with Hans Rademacher, of chapter 19 of the 7th edition of Die Differential- und Integralgleichungen der Mechanik und Physik.
 In 1986 at the age of 91, Rothe published the 242-page book Introduction to Various Aspects of Degree Theory in Banach Spaces.

 In addition to the Rothe Method, he is also known for his theorem, proven in 1937, that a functional in a Hilbert space is weakly continuous if and only if its Fréchet derivative is a completely continuous operator and for Rothe's fixed point theorem, proven in 1937.
 In 1978 a collection of papers was published in his honor.
 His doctoral students include Jane Cronin Scanlon and George J. Minty.

 Upon his death, Erich Rothe was survived by his son and two granddaughters.